strata-mvc/strata/docs/controllers.md

         ));
     }
 }
+?>
 ~~~

-By calling `render()` the current php process will end and we will prevent the rendering of the full wordpress template stack which we don't need as we're printing json data.
-Valid content-types are those accepted by php `header()` function.
+By calling `render()` the current php process will end and it will prevent the rendering of the full Wordpress template stack which we don't need as we're printing json data.
+Valid content-types are those accepted by PHP's `header()` function.

 The `makeSecure()` function ensures the ajax request is safe by using `check_ajax_referer` internally.

 ## On scopes

-Because the MVC is trigger by a wordpress event, you may run into cases were the controller's view variables are no longer instanciated.
+Because the MVC is triggered by a Wordpress event, you may run into cases were the controller's view variables are no longer instanciated.
 It is the case with shortcode assignments.
 This is simply because Wordpress' initiation event and the one compiling shortcodes are in different scopes.
 The reference to the current controller is retained but the view vars cannot be automatically declared.
 You can however fetch them using `$this->viewVars['varname']`.